dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-general General

-A *reference variable* is a local variable or `struct` declared with the `ref` modifier.
+A *reference variable* is a local variable declared with the `ref` modifier, or an instance of a `ref struct` type.
 A ref local does not create a new storage location.
-Instead, a ref ref local represents the same storage location as its initializing expression.
+Instead, a ref local represents the same storage location as its initializing expression.
 Thus, the value of a reference variable is always the same as the underlying variable.

-A `ref struct` is a `struct` whose fields include a `ref` struct or a ref-like field.
+A `ref struct` may include `ref struct` or ref-like fields.
 A ref-like field does not create a new storage location.
 Instead, if refers to the same storage as its initializing expression.
 Ref struct types include `Span<T>`, `ReadOnlySpan<T>`, and other types that include an unmanaged pointer as a member.

 A *reference return* is the expression returned by reference from a method whose return type includes the `ref` or `ref readonly` modifiers (§14.6.1).
 The return refers to the same storage as its expression.

 ### §ref-span-safety-escape-scopes Safe to escape scopes

 At compile-time, each expression is associated with a scope that expression is permitted to escape to, its *safe-to-escape-scope*.
 Each variable is associated with the scope a reference to it is permitted to escape to, *ref-safe-to-escape-scope*.
 For a given variable expression, these may be different.
-When the *ref-safe-to-escape* scope is *calling-method*, the variable is *safe-to-return*.
+When the *ref-safe-to-escape* scope is *caller-scope*, the variable is *safe-to-return*.
 A variable that is *safe-to-return* may escape the enclosing method as a whole.
 In other words, the variable can *returned-by-ref*.

 Given an assignment from an expression E1 with a *safe-to-escape-scope* S1, to a (variable) expression E2 with *safe-to-escape-scope* S2, it is an error if S2 is a wider scope than S1.
-By construction, the two scopes S1 and S2 are in a nesting relationship, because a legal expression is always *safe-to-return* from some scope enclosing the expression.
+By construction, the two scopes S1 and S2 are in a nesting relationship.

-There are three different values for *ref-safe-to-escape-scope*: *block in which variable is declared*, *current-method* and *calling-method*.
-When the *ref-safe-to-escape-scope* is *calling-method*, the variable is *safe-to-return* by reference.
+There are three different values for *ref-safe-to-escape-scope*: *block-in-which-variable-is-declared*, *current-method* and *caller-scope*.
+When the *ref-safe-to-escape-scope* is *caller-scope*, the variable is *safe-to-return* by reference.
+These three values form a nesting relationship from narrowest (*block-in-which-variable-is-declared*) to widest (*caller-scope*).

 An expression whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
 Otherwise we refer to the rules below.